jsdelivrbot/fullstack-microservices-1/README.md

 * Started with Spike 2.1
 * Patterned the repo after Node-zoo using Senenca-mesh
 * Changed the Local transport to act on all pattern matches instead of just one
-* Added the Stager transport to polymer-lucius, called before Local and HTTP transports
+* Added the Stager transport to lucius-polymer, called before Local and HTTP transports
 * Used seneca-mesh to find the messages whose components are not loaded in initial page load
 * Imported relevant mesh service patterns into lucius on initial page load
 * Commented out link import for the activity service